 Cycling injury compensation claims involving children

-Figures from RoSPA reveal that 1,726 children were is lightly injured in the UK in 2014.
-A further 273 were seriously injured and 6 were killed.
+According to RoSPA, 1,620 children were injured when cycling in the UK in 2020.
+Of these, 369 were seriously injured and 9 were killed.

-The real number of injuries may be significantly higher as RoSPA's figure are compile from police reports and many accidents are not reported.
+The real number of injuries may be significantly higher as RoSPA's figures are compiled from police reports and many accidents are not reported.

-How do you pursue compensation for a child cycling injury?
+How do I claim compensation for a child cycling injury?

-If a child is injured as the result of the negligence or recklessness of another, then it is possible for the parent or guardian to pursue financial compensation on the child's behalf.
+If a child is injured as the result of the negligence or recklessness of another party, then it is possible for the parent or guardian to pursue financial compensation on the child's behalf.

-The parent or guardian can instruct a solicitor in much the same way as they might for themselves or an adult.
+The parent or guardian would instruct a solicitor in much the same way as they might for themselves or an adult.

 The parent or guardian would be formally known as the child's 'litigation friend'.

-The litigation friend must be considered 'independent' which means that the personal cannot be personally involved in the accident e.g. driving the car involved in the accident.
+The litigation friend must be 'independent', which means that they can’t have been personally involved in the accident e.g. driving the car involved in the accident.

-How long do you have to start a compensation claim for a child?
+How long do I have to start a compensation claim for a child?

 How and when does the child receive their compensation award?

 Typically the courts will hold any compensation on a 'Special Investment Account' until the child reaches their 18th birthday.
-However the court may choose to release some or all of the award if circumstances justify this course of action.
-For example if the some of the award is made to cover the cost of treatment then some of the money can be released for this purpose.
+However, the court may choose to release some or all of the compensation award if circumstances justify this course of action.

 How can Cycling Injury Legal help?